smplabs/picogrid/cloud-dashboard/azure/README.md

 The image below shows the data retrieval page of the dashboard.
 Users can get data out from specific Pico boards based on the time frames of their experiment in CSV format for further analysis.
 ![Data Retrieval Page](data-retrieval-page.png)

-The image below shows the sending setpoints (for threshold-based energy management) page of the dashboard.
-Users can send setpoints from the dashboard to the hardware with minimal latency to allow dynamic changes during experiments.
+The image below shows the page that can be used to send setpoints (such as thresholds to actuate loads and sources) from the dashboard to the Pico boards.
+This enables users to make dynamic changes with minimal latency during experiments.
 ![Thresholds Page](thresholds-page.png)

 ## Setup